I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-The ritual burial site of a king 14 centuries ago lay undiscovered in Britain until just before World War II.
-What archaeologists found when the tomb was excavated caused a rewriting of history books.
+The ritual burial site of a king from 14 centuries ago lay undiscovered in Britain until just before World War II.
+What archaeologists found when the tomb was excavated changed everything we thought we knew about the Dark Ages.

 A King Is Buried